xrdocs-migration/cnbng/_tutorials/l2tp-lns-subscriber-session-bringup-in-cnbng.md

  ipv6
   mode server
   server
-   iana-pool-name pool-ISP1
+   iana-pool-name pool-Silver
-   iapd-pool-name pool-ISP1
+   iapd-pool-name pool-Silver
    lease days 1
   exit
  exit
 exit
 ```

-**Note**: The definition of IPv4 server profile is not needed for PPPoE subscribers.
-For PPPoE subscribers IPv4 addresses will be assigned by IPCP using IPAM directly.
+**Note**: The definition of IPv4 server profile is not needed for LNS subscribers.
+For LNS subscribers IPv4 addresses will be assigned by IPCP using IPAM directly.
 {: .notice--info}

 ### Profile AAA